ixc/ixc-project-template/docs/index.md

 If you are not using OS X with [Homebrew], you will need to install the packages listed in the `Brewfile` file manually.

+If you haven't already, configure Pip to use our private package index:

+    # ~/.pip/pip.conf
+    [global]
+    index-url = https://{username}:{password}@devpi.ixcsandbox.com/ic/dev/+simple/  # Credentials are in 1Password.

 Create a virtualenv and install dependencies:

     $ pip install -U virtualenv